-Riding a bicycle should be a symphony of smooth, quiet movements.
-But when your brakes start squeaking, it’s like an off-key note that disrupts the harmony.
+Riding a bike should feel like a smooth, quiet symphony.
+However, when your brakes begin to squeak, it’s like a jarring off-key note that interrupts the harmony.

 In this article, I will guide you through the technical steps to silence those annoying squeaks and restore the tranquility to your ride.